Patmos sailing holidays

 Like its mostly barren neighbouring islands, Patmos was used as a place of exile in Roman times.
 During the early Middle Ages it seems to have been abandoned and desolate.

-The monastery of St John fortified within its massive 15th century walls.
+The actual monastery of St John is fortified within its massive 15th century walls.
+Patmos town.